-The framework that we propose in this study is related to three broader topics of research, namely unsupervised network embedding, GNNs, and applications of $k$NN to GNNs.
+The framework that we propose in this study is related to two broader topics of research, namely inductive network embedding and GNNs.

-\textbf{Unsupervised network embedding.} Unsupervised learning of node embeddings has been widely studied.
-DeepWalk~\cite{perozzi2014deepwalk} and node2vec~\cite{grover2016node2vec} were developed based on the Skip-gram model~\cite{DBLP:conf/nips/MikolovSCCD13}, where truncated random walks are used to sample positive pairs of nodes.
-LINE~\cite{tang2015line} was designed by formulating optimized objective functions to explicitly capture the first-order and second-order proximities.
-GraRep~\cite{cao2015grarep} employed matrix factorization to capture the $h$-step relationship between each node and its $h$-step neighbors in a graph with different values of $h$.
-Deep autoencoder-based models for learning node representations were also developed in~\cite{wang2016structural,dinyuanzhuDVNE}.
-Furthermore, a significant amount of progresses have been made toward network embeddings in networks with node attributes, so-called {\em attributed} networks~\cite{yang2015tadw, gao2018dane, bojchevski2017deep,hao2020inductive}.
-In TADW~\cite{yang2015tadw}, text attributes were incorporated into matrix factorization techniques.
-DANE~\cite{gao2018dane} was designed under a deep autoencoder model that leverages the network structure and node attributes.
-Graph2Gauss~\cite{bojchevski2017deep} adopted an MLP architecture with node attributes while using a rank-based loss.
-More recently, DEAL~\cite{hao2020inductive} was modeled by constructing both attribute-oriented and structure-oriented encoders and then aligning two types of embeddings via the two encoders.
+\textbf{Inductive network embedding.} Inductive network embedding (more specifically, learning node representations) has been widely studied before the popularity of GNNs.
+Planetoid~\cite{DBLP:conf/icml/YangCS16} proposed a model, named Planetoid-I, which was designed for generating node embedding vectors in the inductive setting.
+Graph2Gauss~\cite{bojchevski2017deep} adopted an MLP architecture while using a rank-based loss.
+More recently, DEAL~\cite{hao2020inductive} was modeled by constructing both attribute-oriented and structure-oriented encoders and then aligning two types of embeddings via two encoders.
 We note that, in~\cite{bojchevski2017deep,hao2020inductive}, the problem of {\em inductive link prediction} was addressed when the network structure of new nodes is unknown.